travelsonic/Dance-Dance-Revolution-Game-Engine/README.md

-This repository was created as a central location to store all my research on Konami's Dance Dance Revolution game engines, as well as versions of the engine derived directly from the main DDR engine.
+This repository was created as a central location to store all my research on Konami's Dance Dance Revolution game enginess, as well as versions of the engine derived directly from these engines.

 I am extremely maticulous about organizing the data, which will become apparent while browsing the repository.
 Hopefully, this will allow people to not only clearly see what